wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

                 AbortTransaction()
             if not CMPXCHG(&R->h_revision, v, my_lock):
-                spin loop retry     # jump back to the "v = ..." line save v into the third item in roots, replacing the 0
+                spin loop retry     # jump back to the "v = ..." line save v into the third item in gcroots, replacing the 0

 (Note that for non-written local objects, we skip this locking entirely;
 instead, we turn the object into a "global but outdated" object, keeping